MartinWitt/laughing-train/Readme.md

 # Laughing-train - java code refactoring tool

-A code refactoring tool for java created with jgit and spoon for small diffs.
+A code refactoring tool for java created with jgit, spoon and qodana for small diffs.

 ## General Info